7Ji/arb/README.md

 chormium-mpp: https://aur.archlinux.org/chromium-mpp.git
 yaopenvfd: https://aur.archlinux.org/yaopenvfd.git
 ```

+## TODO
+ - [ ] Resolve inter-dependencies if necessary, to both:
+   - trigger builds if some of our pacakges changed which are deps of other pacakges
+   - trigger builds if some of system pacakges changed which are deps of our pacakages
+   - doing this would also mean splitting builds into multiple steps (build -> install -> build)
+ - [ ] Improve

 ## Internal
 The builder does the following to save a great chunk of build time and resource: